 Judgment at the Smithsonian: The Uncensored Script of the Smithsonian’s 50th Anniversary Exhibit of the Enola Gay edited and introduced by Philip Nobile, afterword by Barton J. Bernstein

-Hiroshima in America: Fifty Years of Denial by Robert Jay Lifton, by Greg Mitchell
+Hiroshima in America: Fifty Years of Denial by Robert Jay Lifton and Greg Mitchell

 Nagasaki Journey: The Photographs of Yosuke Yamahata, August 10, 1945 edited by Rupert Jenkins